astronomer/docs/learn/airflow-isolated-environments.md

 :::info

 This guide covers options to isolate individual tasks in Airflow.
 If you want to run all of your Airflow tasks in dedicated Kubernetes pods, consider using the [Kubernetes Executor](https://www.astronomer.io/docs/learn/airflow-executors-explained#kubernetes-executor).
-Astronomer customers can set their Deployments to use the KubernetesExecutor in the Astro UI, see [Manage Airflow executors on Astro](https://www.astronomer.io/docs/astro/executors-overview).
+Astronomer customers can set their Deployments to use the KubernetesExecutor in the Astro UI, see [Manage Apache Airflow® executors on Astro](https://www.astronomer.io/docs/astro/executors-overview).

 :::